 Three documents.
 Three owners.
 Zero integration.

-In most organisations, sales compensation evolves in fragments.
+In most organisations, sales compensation evolves by department.

-HR owns the incentive scheme philosophy.
+HR owns the incentive philosophy.
 “We pay for performance.
 Here’s the bonus structure.”

 Finance owns the targets.
 “Based on last year plus 8%, here are the numbers.”